buildingSMART/IFC4.x-IF/tests/AL01/README.md

 - (RI-11) The vertical layout must include only the following types of segments: Constant Gradient, Circular Arc
 - (RI-13) The cant layout must include only the following types of segments: Constant Cant, Linear Transition
 - (TBD) Each IfcAlignment must be aggregated directly under IfcProject.
+- (TBD) Each alignment must nest a list of stationing.
+The list of stationing is defined following this principle:
+  - Each alignment shall have a start stationing of 0
+  - There should be 1 stationing every 100 meters
+  - There should be 1 stationing in each intersection between alignment horizontal segments
+  - There should be 1 stationing in each intersection between alignments

 ### Informal criteria